Stanislav Malamov

-Stanislav Malamov (Станислав Маламов; born 21 September 1989) is a Bulgarian professional footballer who plays as a winger for Maritsa Plovdiv.
+Stanislav Aleksandrov Malamov (Станислав Маламов; born 21 September 1989) is a Bulgarian professional footballer who plays as a winger for Maritsa Plovdiv.

 Career

 Born in Stamboliyski, Malamov began his football career at the age of 7, playing for hometown club FC Trakia.
 He spent a six years at the club before moving to Maritsa Plovdiv in 2002 at the age of 13.
 In the summer of 2008, Malamov was included in the Maritsa first-team squad.

 On 12 December 2011, Malamov joined Lokomotiv Plovdiv.
 He made his A PFG debut in a 2–0 win over Chernomorets Burgas on 10 March 2012, coming on as a substitute for Dakson.
 On 24 May 2016, he scored the winning goal for CSKA Sofia in the 2016 Bulgarian Cup Final.
+In December 2017, Malamov was confirmed as a new signing of Septemvri Sofia.